 Are You Eligible for the September 11th Victim Compensation Fund?

 The 9/11 Victim Compensation Fund provides compensation to responders and survivors that have been diagnosed with many types of lymphoma as well as over 68 different types of cancers and qualifying conditions, including among others: skin cancer, thyroid cancer, kidney cancer, breast cancer and leukemia.

 Anyone who lived, worked, went to school, volunteered, or responded to the crisis in any way in the exposure zones may be eligible for compensation and benefits.
 You did not have to be present on 9/11 to qualify for compensation.

 If you were present in any capacity at the below locations you may be eligible:

-Located in New York City, NY, Gregory Cannata & Associates 9/11 Victim Compensation Fund lawyers help responders, downtown office workers, residents, students, and individuals with Hodgkin's lymphoma, non-Hodgkin's lymphoma, or other qualifying cancers or illnesses recover cash awards from the September 11th Victim Compensation Fund.
+Located in New York City, NY, Cannata, Hendele & Cannata 9/11 Victim Compensation Fund lawyers help responders, downtown office workers, residents, students, and individuals with Hodgkin's lymphoma, non-Hodgkin's lymphoma, or other qualifying cancers or illnesses recover cash awards from the September 11th Victim Compensation Fund.

 Your first consultation is free.
 Our 9/11 lawyers work on a contingency fee basis, meaning that we only get paid if you do.
 Our goal is to help you recover as quickly as possible.